Tomas-Ka/obsidian-blog/_notes/Day 1.md

 * Airplane getting a wash
 * Breakfast on plane
 * Ass hurts from sitting down for almost 13 hours
+* You flew over the north pole proper
 * I somehow lost my blanket, did I even get one in the first place??
 * Shaky landing with several additional "burns"
+* We ended up in the diplomatic/official queue in customs
+* **Very** through examination of passport (checking aaaall the security features)
+* Connecting to free WiFi from the bus in front of us on the highway
+* Pass a hellcat on the highway (no picture though)

 Today's Japanese phrases:
 * Sumimasen, Nihongo ga wakarimasen.
 (Sorry I don't speak Japanese)